chrisxxmas/MYCOOP64/CONTRIBUTING.md

 In the csproj, the `TargetFrameworks` element also targets the following platforms for technical reasons:

 * net40: this is a hack used to target Unity.
-That target is overriden and in reali
+That target is overriden and in reality it ta